One Lord, one faith, one baptism, one God and Father of all, who is above all and through all and in all.” Ephesians 4:5-6

 As Judy and I were sitting in the hotel lobby visiting and drinking coffee and observing everything Gator, she said, “Isn’t it amazing what can happen when we are all pulling in the same direction?”
 And do you know what?
 She was absolutely right.
 If I were to guess, probably 99% of the population around Gainesville were avid Gator fans.
 The lived it, they believed it, and they were ready to fight for it.
 They might be different social and economic classes, they might be different skin colors, they might even speak a different language, but one thing, one thing, pulled them together.
 One thing managed to hold them together—they were fans of the Gators.
 That singular thing overcame everything else.
 Amazing.

 I wonder what would happen if in a different world other than football if the same thing happened.
 What if all the different denominations that say they believe in Jesus got together and pulled in the same direction?
 What if all the churches in a town laid aside their insignificant differences and decided that they were going to pull together for the common cause of Jesus?
 I wonder how our community, or state could and would change, if we all decided to agree on what mattered—the Jesus essentials—and laid the rest aside long enough to live and share the Good News.
 Why must we be like the football fans who attend rival schools and absolutely refuse to associate?
 I wonder.

-Well, I was raised not too far from Gainesville and my daddy and most of my family were Gator fans, but somehow I went rogue—I pull for Notre Dame.
+Well, I was raised not too far from Gainesville and my Daddy and most of my family were Gator fans, but somehow, I went rogue—I pull for Notre Dame.
 Go figure—a Baptist pastor pulling for a Catholic team.
 What’s up with that?
-It’s simply really—I love tradition and I love college football and those two override the other.
-I am hoping our common denominator—Jesus will do the same.
+It’s simple really—I love tradition and I love college football and those two override the other.
+I am hoping our common denominator—Jesus—will cause us do the same.
 I am banking on the fact that we may lose a battle or two, but in the end—Jesus wins and I’m gonna rest in that.
 After all, He’s got this.
+Bro.
+Dewayne